Hammertoes/Toe Deformities

 9. Padding over the prominent joint

 If all conservative care fails, then surgical intervention is recommended.
 There are many surgical options for toe deformities and if surgery is indicated, Dr. Stewart will choose the right procedure for you.
-The goal of surgery is to reduce the prominent joint, taken pressure off the tip of the toe, and prevent recurrence of the deformity.
+The goal of surgery is to reduce the prominent joint, take pressure off the tip of the toe, and prevent recurrence of the deformity.
 The surgical recovery depends on the procedure performed.

 1. Simple removal of the prominent bone and joint (arthroplasty)